Professor Philip H Warren

 - APS348 The Ecology of Landscapes

 I am interested in the development and use of IT to support teaching and assessment in ways that increase the scope and effectiveness of teaching.
-This includes development of online course material to enable independent study and distance learning, and online assessment methods to support large classes and asynchronous study.
-This work has been supported by grants from the University Learning and Teaching Development Fund (2002, 2008).
+This has included the development of online course material to enable independent study and distance learning, and online assessment methods, for courses on data analysis and on ecological identification skills.
+This development work has been supported by grants from the University Learning and Teaching Development Fund (2002, 2008).